-Over the last century, millions of people have been forced from their lands and fishing grounds in the name of conservation, often violently 8.
-The pace of expulsion has slowed in recent years as conservationists have started to appreciate that Indigenous peoples and local communities can be their allies rather than adversaries, but conservation refugees continue to be created 9.
+Over the last century, millions of people have been forced from their lands and fishing grounds in the name of conservation, often violently .
 The "no people allowed" baggage of traditional fortress conservation is hard to shed, and as such, any attempt to highly or fully protect 30% of the planet risks more of the same: more violations of fundamental human rights, more conflict, more violence, with these impacts falling disproportionately on those who are the most marginalised and least responsible for the biodiversity crisis.